AdobeDocs/experience-manager-cloud-service.it-IT/help/sites-cloud/authoring/getting-started/account-environment.md

 ## Impostazioni utente {#user-settings}

-La finestra di dialogo **Impostazioni utente** consente di accedere alle seguenti funzioni:
+Il **Utente** La finestra di dialogo delle impostazioni consente di accedere a:

 * Impersona
    * La funzionalità Impersona permette a un utente di lavorare a nome di un altro utente. <!--With the [Impersonate as](/help/sites-administering/security.md#impersonating-another-user) functionality, a user can work on behalf of another user.-->